Park(ing) Day in Downtown celebrates people-focused public space

 “We don’t have to settle for our streets, starting with Peachtree, as just a place for cars,” Bacon said.
 “We’re a growing city, and there is space to be had for the activities of everyday life that are why we live in cities, to begin with.
 We’re a little behind in Atlanta, but we can get caught up in a hurry if people start to see that and demand it.”

-If you’re intrigued by the idea or have a vision for reclaiming urban space, head over to Peachtree Street this Friday, Sept.
-17. You also have until Sept.
-30 to give your two cents on the Peachtree Shared Space design.
+If you’re intrigued by the idea or have a vision for reclaiming urban space, head over to Peachtree Street this Thursday, Sept.
+30. You also have until then to give your two cents on the Peachtree Shared Space design.